 - number of previous children.

-You will be given the opportunity to check that the information is correct and you will be asked to sign the register to state that you agree with the information, as recorded.
-It is an offence to give false information.
+You will be given the opportunity to check that the information is correct and you will be asked to sign the register to state that you agree with the information as recorded.
+Once signed, the register entry becomes a legal document and therefore it is an offence to give false information.

 If you are not a married couple and you are unable to visit the register office together, it may be possible to complete a statutory declaration of parentage.
 This form needs to be witnessed by a solicitor.
 The statutory declaration form must then be produced to the registrar at the time of the appointment.
 Please contact us for further information should you be in this situation.